LuJames Groover

-LuJames "Gino" Groover III (born April 16, 2002) is an American professional baseball third baseman in the Arizona Diamondbacks organization.
+LuJames Groover III (born April 16, 2002) is an American professional baseball first baseman and third baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
+He made his MLB debut in 2026.

 Amateur career

 Groover grew up in Morrow, Georgia and attended The Walker School in Marietta, Georgia.

-Groover began his collegiate baseball career at Charlotte, where he played his freshman year in 2021, batting with a .351 with four home runs and 14 doubles.
-After his freshman year, he transferred to NC State.
+Groover enrolled at the University of North Carolina at Charlotte began his collegiate baseball career for the Charlotte 49ers.
+In his freshman year in 2021, batting with a .351 with four home runs and 14 doubles.
+That summer, he played collegiate summer baseball with the Wisconsin Woodchucks of the Northwoods League.
+He transferred to North Carolina State University to play for the NC State Wolfpack for his sophomore year.
+In 2022, he again played collegiate summer baseball, this time with the Harwich Mariners of the Cape Cod Baseball League.
 As a junior for NC State in 2023, he played in 57 games and hit .332 with 13 home runs and 50 RBI.
 Groover also excelled in the NCAA Tournament, where he went 4-for-12 with two home runs in three regional games.
-In 2022, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

-Groover was selected by the Arizona Diamondbacks in the second round, with the 48th overall selection, of the 2023 Major League Baseball draft.
+The Arizona Diamondbacks selected Groover in the second round, with the 48th overall selection, of the 2023 Major League Baseball draft.
 On July 18, 2023, Groover signed with the Diamondbacks.

 Groover made his professional debut after signing with the Arizona Complex League Diamondbacks and also played with the Hillsboro Hops, batting .283 with one home run over 27 games.
 Groover was placed on the injured list early in the 2024 season after breaking his wrist.
 He played rehab assignments with the ACL Diamondbacks before being assigned to Hillsboro, and he also played with the Amarillo Sod Poodles.
 Over 61 games played for the season, Groover hit .281 with ten home runs and 35 RBI.
 After the season, he played in the Arizona Fall League with the Salt River Rafters.
 He was assigned to Amarillo to open the 2025 season.
 Groover was selected to represent the Diamondbacks at the 2025 All-Star Futures Game at Truist Park.

+Groover was assigned to the Triple-A Reno Aces to begin the 2026 season, where he slashed .322/.421/.452 with three home runs, 39 RBI, and two stolen bases.
+On June 5, 2026, Groover was selected to the 40-man roster and promoted to the major leagues for the first time.